 PLEASE NOTE:

 I will continue to provide tele-health services after resuming in-office appointments on December 1, 2022.
-I am only in the office on Fridays and Saturdays.
+I am only in the office on Tuesdays, Fridays, and Saturdays.
 I can offer tele-health appointments on other weekdays as well.
 Currently I don’t have any evening appointment availability.

 I provide tele-health using the Simple Practice app which is secure, private, and HIPAA-compliant.
 Please click the “Tele-health Services” link in the site menu for more information and my consent to use tele-health services.
 Some insurance plans also cover phone sessions, please check with me about that option.